 - Preparing the deceased for transport;

-- Securing documentation needed for shipping including one death certificate;
+- Securing documentation needed for shipping, including one death certificate;

 Using a Travel Protection Plan

-Of course, the Inman Travel Plan is subject to various legal considerations so be sure to read all the fine print.
-If you click on the button above you’ll find more details on the plan but here are a few things you should know:
+Of course, the Inman Travel Plan is subject to various legal considerations, so be sure to read all the fine print.
+If you click on the button above, you’ll find more details on the plan, but here are a few things you should know:

 - The plan covers Participants who are 75 miles or more away from their legal residence at the time of death.
 Legal residence is your permanently fixed abode and is verified when you apply.
-Nursing homes are covered is the participant has lived there for more than 180 days.
+Nursing homes are covered if the participant has lived there for more than 180 days.

 - Medical tourism is not included.